-When it comes to runway collections, many major fashion publications and big-name influencers omit a significant element from their coverage: The fact that they are essentially compensated in exchange for runway show coverage and editorial placement.
-The editors behind some of the industry’s most prominent and influential publications – and digital presences – are consistently “paid” by brands – by way of vacation-like getaways and expensive gifts – to write runway show reviews, or better yet, to feature brands and their collections in an array of non-traditional advertising formats.
+When it comes to runway collections, many major fashion publications and big-name influencers omit a significant element from their coverage: The fact that they are essentially paid in exchange for runway show coverage and editorial placement.
+The editors behind some of the industry’s most prominent and influential publications and digital presences are consistently compensated by brands – by way of vacation-like getaways and expensive gifts – to write runway show reviews, or better yet, to feature brands and their collections in an array of alternative advertising formats, such as social media.

-It is worth noting that the FTC is quite adamant that while certain practices may be obvious to those operating within a given industry, they cannot be assumed to be similarly obvious to consumers.
-Under the law, “an act or practice is deceptive if it misleads ‘a significant minority’ of consumers.
+It is worth noting that the FTC is adamant that while certain practices may be obvious to those operating within a given industry, they cannot be assumed to be similarly obvious to the average consumer.
+In accordance with the law, “An act or practice is deceptive if it misleads ‘a significant minority’ of consumers.
 Even if some readers are aware of these deals, many readers are not.
 That’s why disclosure is important.”